-The image is ready for you to upload into Studio.
+The image is ready for you to upload into the Full Configuration management interface.

 Step 3: Create a machine catalog

-In Studio, follow the steps to create a machine catalog.
+In the Full Configuration interface, follow the steps to create a machine catalog.
 Use the following options during catalog creation:

 Select Machine Management and set it to Machines that are power managed.
 For example, virtual machines or blade PCs.